Humewood Road railway station

 Humewood Road railway station is a railway station located in Humewood, Port Elizabeth, South Africa.

 A separate station to the main Port Elizabeth railway station, built in 1899, it is the southern terminus of the narrow gauge Avontuur Railway, which at 285 km is the longest 2 ft gauge railway in the world.
-The Humewood Road-Humansdorp section of the Avontuur Railway was opened on November, 1905.
+The Humewood Road-Humansdorp section of the Avontuur Railway was opened in November 1905.